BinarCode/laravel-restify/docs-v2/content/en/auth/authentication.md

 ## Export auth controllers

-All of these routes are handle by default, so you can just use them.
+All of these routes are handled by default, so you can just use them facilely.
 However, you can customize each of them by exporting auth controllers:

 ```shell
 php artisan restify:auth
 ```
-So you have all auth controllers, blade email files exported into your project.
+Now you have all the auth controllers and blade email files exported into your project.

 ## Sanctum Middleware

-Next, add the `auth:sanctum` middleware after the `api` middleware in your config file to protect all restify routes:
+Next, add the `auth:sanctum` middleware after the `api` middleware in your config file to protect all the restify's routes:

 ```php
 /config/restify.php